What type of content do you primarily create?

 ElevenLabs

-To create my voice, ElevenLabs let me upload up to 25 samples but each of them had to be below 10MB.
-I was using uncompressed audio, so I had to chop up my samples in Audition.
-It was a really time-consuming process, but I could have saved some of the cutting by using a compressed format like MP3.
+To create my voice clone with ElevenLabs' AI voice cloning software, I could upload up to 25 samples, but each had to be below 10MB.
+Since I was using uncompressed audio, I had to manually segment my samples in Audition.
+This proved to be time-consuming, though I could have simplified the process by using compressed formats like MP3 from the start.

-The tool allows you to change a number of settings to affect the way the voice sounds, including the stability, clarity + similarity, and style exaggeration.
-You then input your text and voila!
-It generates the audio sample, which you can listen to and download.
+The voice cloning tool allows you to adjust several settings that affect how your AI voice sounds, including stability, clarity + similarity, and style exaggeration.
+After configuring these parameters, you simply input your text, and the system generates your audio sample, which you can immediately preview and download.

 I generated several with both audio samples using different settings, and the samples gave me a bit of a shock.
 Here's what they sounded like: